-There are very few studies concerning the immunotoxic effects of PCE in humans, and those that have been conducted do not provide a coherent understanding of potential immunotoxic effects of the role, if any, that PCE perturbation of the immune system may play in any human disease-including bladder cancer.
+There are very few studies concerning the immunotoxic effects of PCE in humans, and those that have been conducted do not provide a coherent understanding of potential immunotoxic effects of the role, if any, that PCE perturbation of the immune system may play in any human disease-including in NHL or leukemia.

 In a study of Egyptian dry-cleaning workers exposed to ≤140 ppm PCE for 8 hours/day for 6.45 ± 3.62 years, Emara et al. (2010) reported statistically significant increased cell counts for total white blood cell, total lymphocytes, NK cells, CD4+ T cells, and CD8+ T cells in the PCE-exposed workers in comparison to control unexposed workers.
 There was no reported significant difference between the two groups in cell counts for neutrophils, eosinophils, total T cells, and B cells.
-Serum levels of IgG, IgM, IgA were unaffected by PCE exposure, but IgE was significantly increased in the PCE-exposed group.
+Serum levels of IgG, IgM, IgA were unaffected by PCE exposure, but IqE was significantly increased in the PCE-exposed group.
 The PCE-exposed workers also had modest increased levels of serum and cellular interleukin-4.
 The authors speculated that the increased IgE and IL-4 in PCE-exposed workers could potentially contribute to allergic reactions of unknown etiology.

-In another group of dry cleaning workers exposed to PCE on average for 1.5 years (blood PCE concentration = $561 \pm 75$ ng/mL) compared to unexposed workers (blood PCE concentration = $1.3 \pm 0.5$ ng/mL), Li et al. (2024) reported significant increases in plasma concentrations of IL-1 $\beta$ and TNF- $\alpha$ , significant decreases in IL-2 and IL-8, and no effect on IFN-Y, IL-4 or IL-6 in the PCE-exposed workers.
-The changes in plasma cytokine levels were accompanied by increased levels of antioxidant enzymes (i.e., superoxide dismutase-SOD, catalase-CAT, and malondialdehyde-MDA).
-The authors of this study concluded that plasma cytokines may be sensitive to PCE exposure.
+In another group of dry cleaning workers exposed to PCE on average for 1.5 years (blood PCE concentration = $561 \pm 75 \text{ ng/mL}$ ) compared to unexposed workers (blood PCE concentration = 1.3 ±0.5 ng/mL), Li et al. (2024) reported significant increases in plasma concentrations of IL-1 $\beta$ and TNF- $\alpha$ , significant decreases in IL-2 and IL-8, and no effect on IFN-Y, IL-4 or IL-6 in the PCE-exposed workers.
+The changes in plasma cytokine levels were